Muon tomography: Non-proliferation

-Archeology
+Archaeology

 Egyptian pyramids

-In 2015, 35 years after Alvarez’s experiment, the ScanPyramids Project, which is composed of an international team of scientists from Egypt, France, Canada, and Japan, has started using muography and thermography imaging to survey the Giza pyramid complex.
-In 2017, scientists involved in the project discovered a large cavity, named ScanPyramids Big Void, above the Grand Gallery of the Great Pyramid of Giza.
+In 2015, 45 years after Alvarez's experiment, the ScanPyramids Project, which is composed of an international team of scientists from Egypt, France, Canada, and Japan, started using muography and thermography imaging techniques to survey the Giza pyramid complex.
+In 2017, scientists involved in the project discovered a large cavity, named "ScanPyramids Big Void", above the Grand Gallery of the Great Pyramid of Giza.
+In 2023, "a corridor-shaped structure" was found in Khufu's Pyramid using the cosmic-ray muons.
+It was named "ScanPyramids North Face Corridor".

-Mexican Pyramids
+Mexican pyramids

 The 3rd largest pyramid in the world, the Pyramid of the Sun, situated near Mexico City in the ancient city of Teotihuacan was surveyed with muography.
 One of the motivations of the team was to discover if inaccessible chambers inside the Pyramid might hold the tomb of a Teotihuacan ruler.
 The apparatus was transported in components and then reassembled inside a small tunnel leading to an underground chamber directly underneath the pyramid.
 A low density region approximately 60 meters wide was reported as a preliminary result, which has led some researchers to suggest that the structure of the pyramid might have been weakened and it is in danger of collapse.

 In 2020, the US National Science Foundation awarded a US-Mexico international group a grant for muography to investigate El Castillo, the largest pyramid in Chichen Itza.